Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Curt Tounge Coupler Lock 1/4-Inch Pin, Black

-Most of the latch pin locks you find at long pieces of stainless 1/4-inch rod that slide into a separate locking clasp.
+Most of the latch pin locks you find at long pieces of the stainless 1/4-inch rod that slide into a separate locking clasp.
 This design is fine, but it’s not that hard to cut through such a thin piece of stainless–some hefty bolt cutters will do the trick.

 The Curt padlock-style latch lock is much beefier.
 Unfortunately, you’ll want to double-check to see if your latch can accept such a tight lock.
 Since it doesn’t adjust, the latch cannot be more than 3/4-inch across.